Echo298327/auth-gateway-fastapi-keycloak/README.md

 ### Keycloak Configuration

 1. Access the Keycloak Admin Console at [http://localhost:9000](http://localhost:9000).
-2. Create a realm, client, and user roles as needed.
-3. Get the Client Secret (for use in API requests like Postman):
+2. Get the Client Secret (for use in API requests like Postman):

 Go to your realm > Clients.